 Product Haul is cement delivery before hand.
 Non-haul blends will be scheduled when crew leaves for job.

 Backlog 11: Add “Go with Job” on blend cells right-click context menu, only enable when the blend stay white color, which means don’t need a haul.
 It will pops up the product haul schedule page with “Expected On Location Time” set to job date time and readonly.
 Bin list is empty and readonly.
+TUC.OL.FR.PH.05

 Backlog 3,4,5,7,8,11 are related to product haul page change as following: